HI closed its programs in Indonesia in July 2022.

 HI Indonesia, Paladangan | © Benoit Darrieux / HI

-Handicap International first started working in Indonesia in January 2005, the day after the Tsunami hit many Asian countries causing several hundred thousand deaths.
+HI first started working in Indonesia in January 2005, the day after the Tsunami hit many Asian countries causing several hundreds of thousands of deaths.
 The organisation immediately came to the assistance of inhabitants of the province of Aceh.
 It provided them with physiotherapy services, counselling and income-generating activities.
-Today, its actions focus on the inclusion of people with disabilities and ensuring their rights are upheld.

 Indonesia is an immense archipelago of 13,803 islands.
-There are very frequent tsunamis, earthquakes, floods and volcanic eruptions in the region, which have a major impact on populations, in particular on the most vulnerable people.
+There are very frequent tsunamis, earthquakes, floods and volcanic eruptions in the region, which have a major impact on populations, in particular the most disadvantaged.

-The ratification of the International Convention on the Rights of Persons with Disabilities by the Indonesian government (October 2011) was the result of intense campaigning by disabled people's organisations (DPO) in the country, actively supported by Handicap International.
-Handicap International conducted training and provided these organisations with financial assistance to support their advocacy with the Indonesian government.
-Despite these achievements, there is still progress to be made in order to ensure that the rights of people with disabilities are genuinely taken into account.
+The ratification of the International Convention on the Rights of Persons with Disabilities by the Indonesian government (October 2011) resulted from the intense campaigning by disabled people's organisations in the country, actively supported by HI.
+HI conducted training and provided these organisations with financial assistance to support their advocacy with the Indonesian government.
+Despite these achievements, there is still progress to be made in order to ensure that the rights of people with disabilities are taken into account.

 Date the programme opened: 2005, and the regional programme including Indonesia and the Philippines in 2017.
 The Indonesia projects were closed in July 2022.